Android-for-Python/Android-for-Python-Users/README.md

 jnius/jnius.pyx:100:0: 'config.pxi' not found
 ```

-First check for a corrupted Buildozer database: [appclean](#changing-buildozerspec) and build again.
+First check for a corrupted Buildozer database: [buildozer appclean](#changing-buildozerspec) and build again.

 If that does not fix it, **the Java install is probably mis-configured**.
 If you are using a VM and you installed Java inside, don't do this.